ml4ai/tomcat/src/cpp/mcglib/README.md

             worldBuilder.build("low_level_map.json", world, false, true); // Send it the world and the JSON to build with }

 Here, "low_level_map.json" is the low level JSON output from the library, and world is a Minecraft world as represented in Minecraft's code.
-The false and true arguments specify wheter the WorldBuilder object should save the indexes it creates.
+The false and true arguments specify whether the WorldBuilder object should save the indexes it creates.
 Saving them can be fairly memory intensive.

 [An example of it's use in ToMCAT can be found here.](https://github.com/ml4ai/tomcat/blob/master/external/malmo/Minecraft/src/main/java/edu/arizona/tomcat/Mission/ProceduralGenMission.java)

 ## Creating your first algorithm

 A more detailed tutorial will be added.
-Examples of algorithms can be found in `GridWorld.cpp` and `ZombieWorld.cpp`.
+Examples of algorithms can be found in `GridWorld/GridWorld.cpp`, `ZombieWorld/ZombieWorld.cpp`, `DungeonWorld/DungeonWorld.cpp`.

-Decide on an algorithm/file name and then add a line to `CmakeLists.txt` after `Gridworld.cpp` as `<your file name>.cpp`.
+Decide on an algorithm/file name and then add a line to `CmakeLists.txt` after `${mcglib_dungeonworld}` as `<your file name>.cpp`.
 Add it before the closing parenthesis.
 Also remember to add a program option for your new algorithm in `generator.cpp`.

 When you're ready to see the JSON output, navigate into the `build` directory again, and run `cmake .. && make -j`.
 The `generator` executable should be created again which you can now use with your new program option.

-## Vizualising the Map
+## Visualizing the Map

-There is a small python script included in the `pro_gen` library that can vizualise the maps you create with the library.
-Place the low level JSON file named as `low_level_map.json` in the same directory as the `pro_gen_vizualiser.py` script.
-Run the script to see the map vizualised in `vizualized_plt.png`.
+There is a small python script included in the `mcglib` library that can visualize the maps you create with the library.
+Assuming you've installed the required dependencies listed at the top of this file:

+* Place the semantic JSON file named as `semantic_map.json` in the same directory as the `mcglib_visualizer.py` script.
+* Run the script with `python3 mcglib_visualizer.py`
+* See the plot in `map_plot.pdf` and the graph in `map_graph.pdf`.

+There are also various program options available for the visualizer.
+You can learn about them by running `python3 mcglib_visualizer.py -h` or `python3 mcglib_visualizer.py --help`.